Billy Cannon's Halloween run: "The run"

 With LSU still trailing 3–0 late in the fourth quarter, on fourth-and-17 from the Ole Miss 42 yard line, Gibbs punted the ball 47 yards to the LSU 11-yard line.
 He intended to kick it out of bounds, as instructed by Vaught.
 Cannon picked up the ball after a bounce, defying coach Paul Dietzel's orders not to field punts that close to the end zone.
 Dietzel described his reaction to Cannon fielding the punt as "'Billy, no-no-no...' to 'Billy, go-go-go!'"
 He eluded and bounced off seven would-be tacklers down the east sideline, then raced the last 60 yards untouched to the end zone to give LSU a 7–3 lead.

-Cannon gave his account of the run in his 2015 biography:"After I caught the ball, the first person looking me in the eye was Larry Grantham.
-I knew how good he was.
-I wanted to go to the left toward the open field, but there he was, so I cut back to the right, and he missed the tackle.
-I started down field, following the sideline, picking up a few blocks, and some guys missed their tackles.
-Finally, I broke into the open, and there was nobody left but me and Jake Gibbs.
-Gibbs thought I was going to the wide side of the field, so I gave him a little head fake.
-Now I've got to give Jake credit on this: That was the only tackle he had missed in his entire career to that point.
-Of course, with the team he had around him, that was the only tackle he tried to make in four years.
-After I had the clear sailing to the goal line, it was a question of was I going to make it, was the referee going to beat me there, or was the cameraman gaining on both of us going to outrun the whole bunch."
+Cannon gave his account of the run in his 2015 biography:

 After the touchdown, LSU kicked off to Ole Miss, which then drove down the field to the LSU 5-yard line.
 After three plays Ole Miss was at the LSU 1-yard line.
 On fourth down and the final play of the game, LSU defensive back Warren Rabb, with an assist from Cannon, tackled Ole Miss' Doug Elmore short of the goal line as time expired to preserve the 7–3 LSU victory.